 Some changes are worthwhile

-The TV show doesn’t strictly follow every plot point from the books and, mainly since the third season, there are many major changes between the two.
-Some of those changes really improved the show in my opinion.
-Jon Snow going to Hardhome to save the wildlings and the battle between them and the “army of the dead” was a fantastic moment of television.
-I don’t think I even blinked until the moment Jon Snow’s sword isn’t destroyed by the White Walker he is fighting and he, thus, manages to destroy him.
+The TV show doesn’t strictly follow every single plot point from the books and, mainly since the third season, there have been many major changes between the two.
+Some of those changes actually improved the show in my opinion.
+Jon Snow going to Hardhome to save the wildlings and the battle between them and the “army of the dead” were fantastic moments of television.
+I don’t think I even blinked until the moment that Jon Snow’s sword isn’t destroyed by the White Walker he is fighting with and he, thus, manages to destroy him.
 This doesn’t happen in the books, though.
-Moreover, the speech he makes to convince the wildlings to go with him to the other side of the Wall is just incredibly well-written and delivered.
+Moreover, the speech he makes to convince the wildlings to go with him to the other side of the Wall is just incredibly well written and delivered.

-There was a change I was a bit unsure about at first but that ended up making the story move forward: Sansa going back to Winterfell and marrying Ramsay Snow/ Bolton.
-Although that probably changed Sansa’s character completely in relation to the books, it had more impact on screen to have all those cruel things happening to her than to a girl that had hardly appeared on the show and that would have been passed by Arya Stark.
-Having a fake character plot on a TV show is much more complicated to deliver well than in a book.
-It is also nice that a sort of “pink letter” ends up making an appearance nevertheless.
+There is a change I was a bit unsure about at first but that ended up making the story move forward: Sansa going back to Winterfell and marrying Ramsay Snow/ Bolton.
+Although that somewhat changed Sansa’s character in relation to the books, it had more impact on screen to have all those cruel things happening to her than to a girl that had hardly appeared on the show and that would have been used as a stand-in for Arya Stark.
+It’s much more complicated to deliver well a fake character plot in a TV show than in a book.
+It is also nice that a sort of “pink letter” ends up making an appearance, nevertheless.

 Not all of the changes worked so well, unfortunately.
 The Dornish part of the plot didn’t even get close to the high standards I have for Game of Thrones.
 The story was too oversimplified and every time the Sand Snakes were involved in a scene the acting was not that good (exception made for the scene with Olenna Tyrell, in season six, due to Diana Rigg being a genius).
 Maybe now that they have joined Daenerys, their importance for the story will be more noticeable.

-The TV series is, since the beginning of the last season, ahead of the books and, because of that, it had surprises, confirmations and revelations for everyone.
-The last two episodes will be remembered for years to come as some of the greatest moments on television.
-The wildfire spreading to the Sept of Baelor, which disappears with a green blast, the electric Battle of the Bastards, Jon Snow being hailed as King in the North and the revelation/ confirmation of his parentage are unforgettable moments.
+The TV series is, since the beginning of the latest season, ahead of the books and, because of that, it had surprises, confirmations and revelations for everyone.
+The last two episodes will be remembered for years to come as some of the greatest moments in television.
+The wildfire spreading to the Sept of Baelor, which disappears in a green blast, the electric Battle of the Bastards, Jon Snow being hailed as King in the North and the revelation/ confirmation of his parentage are unforgettable moments.

-There are still two more seasons of Game of Thrones (albeit shorter than the previous ones) before the end of the show and George R.R.
+There are still two more seasons of Game of Thrones (albeit shorter than the previous ones) before the end of the show, and George R.R.
 Martin still has two more books to finish for the story to come to an end.
-Despite the TV series quite certainly ending up to reveal the ending before the books are released, I will still be reading the books as some of the strands of the story were omitted from the show and I want to know all the details, besides enjoying the writing style.
-This is more than a story is an entire world after all, there are so many important things going on and so many relevant characters that this blog post is nothing more than a little crumb.
+Despite the TV series quite certainly ending up revealing the ending before the books are released, I will still read them, as some of the strands of the story were omitted from the show.
+I want to know all the details and enjoy the writing style.
+This is more than a story, it is an entire world.
+There are so many important things going on and so many relevant characters that this blog post is nothing more than a little crumb.